top of page

 Citizens of the Federated States of Micronesia, including those from Pohnpei, can live, work, and study in the United States through the Compact of Free Association (COFA).
 This agreement allows Micronesians, including Pohnpeians, to migrate legally to the U.S. Since World War II, many Pohnpeians have migrated under COFA in response to poor living conditions, limited educational and job opportunities, and worsening environmental challenges.

 Environmental challenges also contribute to the decision to migrate.
 Pohnpei and the FSM are experiencing rising sea levels and increasingly severe storms, cyclones, and droughts.
 Data from the Climate Impact, Vulnerability, and Risk Assessment (CIVRA) shows that Pohnpei has warmed by approximately 0.31 °F per decade since 1952, with maximum temperatures increasing at a faster rate than minimum temperatures.
-This warming increases the likelihood of more frequent heatwaves and shifts in ocean chemistry that can harm marine life, which people rely on for food security and jobs.
+This warming increases the likelihood of more frequent heatwaves and shifts in ocean chemistry that can harm marine life, which people rely on for food and jobs.

 The Roles And Importance Of Pohnpenian Interpreters